My Croatia travel summary:

 Croatia has been converting to one of the top tourist destinations in the last years.
 Becoming a member of the European Union, particularly by joining the Schengen Area and adopting the Euro as the official currency, will boost popularity among Western visitors, consequently increase the prices and limit attractiveness among backpackers or low-budget visitors.

-The summer months are overcrowded and most capacities on the Adriatic coast are fully booked.
+The summer months are overcrowded, and most capacities on the Adriatic coast are fully booked due to the high demand for its popular attractions and numerous places to visit.

 It is not fun to be surrounded by so many tour groups in the most touristic coastal towns, when exploring the old towns anymore.